 Kendzierski v Macomb Co, 316508 (September 23, 2014).
-Signed MSA that resolved only damages issue but left unresolved other issues not enforceable.
-Court cannot force parties to settle and cannot make contract for parties where there is no contract.
-Plaintiffs failed to prove contract to settle existed.
-Mere discussions and negotiation, including unaccepted offers, cannot be substitute for contract requirements.
-Even if valid oral contract to settle resulted during mediation, it was not enforceable because agreement was not made in open court and written evidence of agreement, subscribed by defendant or its attorney, did not exist.
+Signed MSA that resolved only damages but left unresolved other issues not enforceable.
+Court cannot force parties to settle and cannot make contract for parties.
+Negotiation, including unaccepted offers, cannot be substitute for contract requirements.
+Even if valid oral contract to settle resulted during mediation, it was not enforceable because not made in open court and written evidence of agreement, subscribed by defendant or its attorney, did not exist.
 MCR 2.507(G).